webdev778/rails_google_map/README.md

 This projects aims to be:

-* An api example to discuss about Rails setup and development.
 * A basic template to start projects from it.
+* A way to integrate with Google Map in Rails

 Specification summary: